-Ste Action p 1 If a group of Packages for defining Profiles has not been created, use the Model Wizard's 'Management MDG Technology Builder' Perspective to create this group.
-In the Browser window, locate the Package with the < <toolbox profile="">&gt; stereotype and open its child diagram.</toolbox> 2 Drag the 'Create Custom Toolbox' item from the 'Profile Helpers' Toolbox Page onto the diagram.
+Step Action 1 If a group of Packages for defining Profiles has not been created, use the Model Wizard's 'Management MDG Technology Builder' Perspective to create this group.
+In the Browser window, locate the Package with the < <toolbox profile="">> stereotype and open its child diagram.</toolbox> 2 Drag the 'Create Custom Toolbox' item from the 'Profile Helpers' Toolbox Page onto the diagram.
 The 'Select a Toolbox Profile Package' dialog displays.

-3 Select the Package with the < <toolbox profile="">&gt; stereotype referred to in step 1.
-Click on the OK button.
-The 'Create Toolbox Page' dialog displays.</toolbox> 4 In the 'Toolbox Name' field type the name for your Toolbox page.
+3 Select the Package with the < <toolbox profile="">> stereotype referred to in step 1.</toolbox> Click on the OK button.
+The 'Create Toolbox Page' dialog displays.
+4 In the 'Toolbox Name' field type the name for your Toolbox page.
 This is the name that will be displayed for the Toolbox page when using the item search facilities in the Diagram Toolbox.
 5 In the 'Description' field type a description for the Toolbox.
 This description acts as a default tool-tip for your Toolbox, unless you define a specific tool-tip for a Toolbox Page as mentioned in step 10.
 6 Click on the OK button.
 The diagram that you will use to define your Toolbox is created and displayed.
 7 (Optional) When dragging an item from a Toolbox onto a diagram, the item will typically create an element or a connector.
 It is also possible to have a single Toolbox item that, when dragged onto a diagram, will provide a selection of items to choose from.
-This is referred to
+This is referred to as a hidden sub-menu.
 If you want your Toolbox to contain one or more hidden sub-menus you should define these before proceeding with the steps on this page.
-You can now define one or more Toolbox Pages that will appear on the Toolbox.
+8 You can now define one or more Toolbox Pages that will appear on the Toolbox.
 Drag the 'Add Toolbox Page' item from the 'Profile Helpers' Toolbox page onto the diagram.
 The 'Add Toolbox Page' dialog displays.
-In the 'Name' field, type a name for the Toolbox Page.
+9 In the 'Name' field, type a name for the Toolbox Page.
 This is text that will display in the title bar of the corresponding Toolbox Page.
-In the 'Tool Tip' field, type the tool-tip for the corresponding Toolbox Page.
-The 'Icon' field in this case will be disabled.
-This field is only used when defining hidden sub-menu Toolbox pages.
-These options can be used to determine the appearance and functionality of the Toolbox Page.
-When enabled: 'Images Only': displays the Toolbox Page without the text labels next to the icons
+10 In the 'Tool Tip' field, type the tool-tip for the corresponding Toolbox Page.
+11 The 'Icon' field in this case will be disabled.
+This field is only used when defining hidden sub-menu